Len Black: Anglicanism

+Roman Catholic Church

 He resigned as rector of St Michael and All Angels, Inverness, in March 2011 and, accompanied by a group of lay people, became part of the Personal Ordinariate of Our Lady of Walsingham.
-They were received into the Catholic Church on Easter Eve 2011.
-Black was ordained priest by Bishop Philip Tartaglia (Archbishop of Glasgow 2012 to 2021) in July 2011 and set up an ordinariate group in Scotland.
+They were received into the Catholic Church on Easter Eve 2011, and so Black became a Catholic layman.

+Black undertook the ordinariate formation for Catholic priesthood at Allen Hall Seminary in London, and was then ordained priest by Bishop Philip Tartaglia (Archbishop of Glasgow 2012 to 2021) in July 2011.
+He now serves as senior pastor to the ordinariate members in Scotland.

+During Covid-related lockdowns, Black transformed a shed in his garden in Inverness into "The Oratory of St Joseph" and livestreamed Mass to his small congregation.
+The shed was shortlisted for "Cuprinol Shed Of The Year".

+Author

 Black is also an author, among other books he has written Sir Ninian Comper - Liturgical Architect (1999), The Church that Moved Across the Water (2003) and Churches of the Diocese of Moray, Ross and Caithness (2004).
 In 2011 he became part of the editorial team of The Portal magazine, the official monthly magazine of the Personal Ordinariate of Our Lady of Walsingham.

+Personal life

+In 1975, Black married Ruth.
+Together they have three children; two sons and one daughter.